Blogroll

 - Robin MétralRobin is my partner in life.
 He gets passionate about a lot of things, so be prepared to dive into diverse rabbit holes.

-- Tracy DurnellTracy's personal website and digital garden
+- Tracy DurnellTracy's personal website and digital garden.
+I love the care she puts in it.

-- Winnie LimWinnie Lim's beautifully written blog, where she documents her life.
+- Winnie LimWinnie Lim's deeply personal blog, where she documents her thoughts and life.

 coding